 Affirmative, conscious, and voluntary agreement to engage in sexual activity.
 It is the responsibility of each person involved in the sexual activity to ensure that he or she has the affirmative consent of the other or others to engage in the sexual activity.
 Lack of protest or resistance does not mean consent, nor does silence mean consent.
 Affirmative consent must be ongoing throughout a sexual activity and can be revoked at any time.
 The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them, should never by itself be assumed to be an indicator of consent.
-It shall not be a valid excuse to alleged lack of affirmative consent that the respondent believed that the complaintant consented to the sexual activity under either of the following circumstances:
+It shall not be a valid excuse to alleged lack of affirmative consent that the respondent believed that the complainant consented to the sexual activity under either of the following circumstances:

-- The complaintant was asleep or unconscious.
+- The complainant was asleep or unconscious.

-- The complaintant was unable to communicate due to a mental or physical condition.
+- The complainant was unable to communicate due to a mental or physical condition.